gunascarlced/RFID-Locking-System/README.md

 ## 🛠 Hardware Requirements

 ### Core Electronic Components
-These are the main parts directly referenced in the code and circuit diagram.
+These are the main parts used in the project.

 | Component | Quantity | Purpose |
 | :--- | :---: | :--- |